BNSC1/android-notes/README.md

 `sp`: similar to dp except text size preference affects it too

+`<plurals>`: XML resource that carries different strings for pluralization

 `ConstraintLayout` helpers:

 - Chains: a group of views that are linked to each other with bi-directional position constraints, can be used to distribute space between views evenly, eliminating the necessity of `LinearLayout`, they have different modes: